-None of the mentioned sources state levels of this kind in regard to SVOC's.
+None of the mentioned sources state levels of this kind regarding SVOC's.
 To ensure a satisfactory low level of SVOC's the limit to a tenth of the TVOC requirement for the early measure points, and the same level for the last measure as it is considered very low altogether.